 Jaffna Jaffna And The North, Sri Lanka Travel Guide

-Public buses offer an authentic local experience, though they can be crowded.
+Public buses offer an authentic local experience, although they can be crowded.
 Be prepared for varying levels of comfort, especially on non-AC buses.
 Locals are generally helpful if you need directions or information about routes.

 Local rental shops in Jaffna offer motorcycles and scooters.
 A valid motorcycle license endorsed by the AAC is necessary.
 Helmets are mandatory and you should always wear one.
 Daily rental rates typically range from LKR 1,500-3,000.